Wellington Eye Centre Optometrist

 Laser vision correction surgery is very accurate, but it isn’t always ‘perfect’.
-With every procedure, there is a small risk your visual outcomes will be less than expected.
+With every procedure, there is a small risk that your visual outcomes will be less than expected.

-But if the vision doesn’t turn out how we expected or planned, there are ways to resolve this.
+If the vision doesn’t turn out how we expected or planned, there are ways to resolve this.
 In most cases, we can perform a second surgery, an enhancement surgery to improve the vision.
 Enhancement surgery occurs in 1-6% of cases, depending on which procedure you have.

 What is enhancement surgery?